eflautt/ga-data-science/lessons/lesson-15/readme.md

 Here we can see again that December 2013 and 2014 were the highest average sale months.

-While identifying the monthly averages are useful, we often want to compare the sales data of a date to a smaller window.
+While identifying monthly averages is useful, we often want to compare the sales data of a date to a smaller window.
 To understand holidays sales, we don't want to compare sales data in late December with the entire month, but instead to a few days immediately surrounding it.
 We can do this using rolling averages.

-In pandas we can compute rolling average using the `pd.rolling_mean` or `pd.rolling_median` functions.
+In pandas, we can compute rolling average using the `pd.rolling_mean` or `pd.rolling_median` functions.

 ```python
 pd.rolling_mean(data[['Sales']], window=3, center=True, freq='D')